 The following is a concise overview of the past quarter century of our success story.

 Markus Zalud as Chief Executive Officer, Bernd Steinbrenner as Chief Commercial Officer and Bernhard Falkner as Chief Technology Officer have been entrusted with the strategic development of Industrie Informatik from January 1, 2019.
 Markus Mayrhofer has been appointed Chief Operating Officer from October 1, 2020.
 With these changes in management, Industrie Informatik ensures a sustainable organizational structure for future challenges in the MES market.
-Thomas Krainz and Eckhard Winter, who have been managing directors for many years, shifted their main responsibilities as members of the board, has shifted his focus of responsibility to strategic product management, DI (FH) Eckhard Winter is concentrating on business development & strategic alliances.
+While long-standing Managing Director Ing.
+Thomas Krainz, as a member of the board, has shifted his focus of responsibility to strategic product management, DI (FH) Eckhard Winter is concentrating on business development & strategic alliances.

 Thanks to healthy organic growth, more than 100 competent and long-standing employees have been supporting our clients since 2018 on their evolutionary path to the smart factory, for which the new BI solution PIDO, individual part traceability, and standardized machine communication via OPC-UA are important function modules.

 With the opening of offices in Vienna and Ratingen bei Düsseldorf, Industrie Informatik now offers worldwide customer service from six locations.